ENEE467/Getting_Started/source/Lab7.rst

 Follow the terminal instructions to complete the steps below:

 - Capture at least 15 measurements for calibration.
+Move the robot to different poses using the `Freedrive mode <Freedrive Mode_>`_.

 - Send the ``calibrate`` command to initiate calibration.